MicrosoftDocs/visualstudio-docs/subscriptions/solutions/benefit-activation/includes/unable-to-activate-enterprise-mobility-security-benefit.md

 ## I'm unable to activate my Microsoft 365 E5 developer subscription

-Starting in September 2019, the Office 365 E3 developer subscription has been replaced with Microsoft 365 E5 developer offer.
+Starting in September 2019, a Microsoft 365 E5 offer replaced the Office 365 E3 developer subscription.
 You can now activate the new benefit by following below instructions.

 ## Activate Microsoft 365 E5 developer subscription

 1. Sign in to [subscriptions portal](https://my.visualstudio.com/benefits).
 1. Locate the Microsoft 365 benefit tile in the "Tools" category, and select Activate.
-1. Follow the prompts to set up your Microsoft 365 E5 developer subscription
+1. Follow the prompts to set up your Microsoft 365 E5 developer subscription.

 Read the [full activation instructions](https://learn.microsoft.com/visualstudio/subscriptions/vs-m365).